tektutor/openshift-0610oct-2025/Day2/README.md

 - there are two types of nodes
   1. Master Node
      - Control Plane components will be running here
+     - you can install any Linux OS
   2. Worker Node
      - User applications will be deployed here
+     - you can install any Linux OS

 - there is no user-management (Role Based Access Control )
 - applications can be deployed only with existing/pre-build container images
 </pre>